Full Report

 Adverse Media, Negative Reviews, and Consumer Complaints

-Negative reviews are reflected in his 1.9 out of 5 rating on cybercriminal.com investigation.
-Consumer complaints include victims reporting lost funds and properties, with ongoing investigations encouraging more to come forward (sicilians.it arrest report).
+Negative reviews reflect his low ratings and significant negative feedback.
+Consumer complaints include victims reporting lost funds and properties, with ongoing investigations encouraging more to come forward.

 Risk Assessment